jonhue/myg/README.md

 [Here](https://github.com/jonhue/myg/projects/1) is the full list of current projects.

 To propose your ideas, initiate the discussion by adding a [new issue](https://github.com/jonhue/myg/issues/new).

 ---

+## Development

+Here is how you can build Myg locally:

+    $ npm run build

+---